VoronDesign/Voron-2/mods/OrkusMG/Waveshare5inchHDMILCDscreenCover/ReadMe.md

 The screen description can be found here: [Links](https://www.waveshare.com/wiki/5inch_HDMI_LCD_(B))

+Screen uses original mounting hinges so you can move it as you would with original Voron screen.

 Note that there is few versions of Waveshare 5" screen.
 I opted for B due to:

 * Convenient HDMI port location